Reducing Guesswork via an Unreliable Oracle: Noiseless Case

 \begin{proof} The reason for the optimality of a C-partition is quite intuitive.
 Following Carole's answer, Bob's first guess will be correct if $X$ is equal to the maximal probability symbol on either side of the partition.
 To maximize this probability, the symbols $1$ and $2$ better be on opposite sides of the partition.
 Similarly, Bob's second guess will be correct if $X$ is equal to the second largest symbol on either side of the partition, hence he should place symbols $3$ and $4$ on opposite sides as well.
-Continuing this argument, it is clear that we are getting a C-partition and that it is an optimal one.
+Continuing this argument, it can be observed that we are getting a C-partition, and that it is an optimal one.

 To make this precise, let $A$ be some partition and assume without loss of generality that $|A|\geq N/2$.
 Recall that Carole's answer in this noiseless setting is $Y_A = \ind(X\in A)$.
-The expected guessing time associated with $A$ is
+The minimal expected guessing time associated with $A$ is

 In~\eqref{eq:ordA} we rearrange the summation and count on orders instead of symbols.
-The inequality~\eqref{eq:ordB} holds by virtue of the fact that each $k$ is multiplied by the sum of a distinct pair of symbol probabilities; the best possible assignment is clearly to associate lower $k$ values with as much probability mass as possible.
-It is easy to see that this inequality is tight if and only if $A$ is a C-partition, completing the proof.
+The inequality~\eqref{eq:ordB} holds by virtue of the fact that each $k$ is multiplied by the sum of a distinct pair of symbol probabilities; the best possible assignment is to associate lower $k$ values with as much probability mass as possible.
+We now observe that the inequality~\eqref{eq:ordB} is tight if and only if $A$ is a C-partition, completing the proof.

 \end{proof}